tinarm/tools/tel-platform/platform-onboarding.md

 ## Proxies everywhere

-Due to some legacy naming convention the name `proxy` turns up in multiple areas.
+Maybe you have heard the name "proxy" turn up here and there.

 E.g. the `sipproxy1` sends traffic to the SIP server `sip42` (composed of `proxy`) which in turn might relay the traffic to a gateway like `tdcproxy1`: